top of page

 Where Does Your Strength Come From?

 Strength training is necessary to have good running endurance.
 Our strength comes from hearing the Word of the Lord.
 Are we attending church regularly?
 Are we listening to Godly sermons, reading Christian books and articles, spending time with other fellow Christians who we know have walked the walk with faithfulness?
 All of this will strengthen us for hard times.
+It is so important to find our strength in the right places.

 Paul Fought The Good Fight